 The question isn’t really should you host lives, it’s how.
 There’s a multitude of channels offering lives and each holds their own merits for different segments of your audience but to keep things simple, this article’s focusing on the two most popular – Facebook and Instagram.

 At Nifty, we like to plant the seed for organic growth in everything we do.
 We love throwing live content into our strategies because it immediately engages an audience, drives conversation and generates an organic boost.

-This is perfect for the Niftyverse, especially when we ensure key messaging is shared throughout the content.
 That initial boost amplifies your message thanks to FOMO, fear of missing out – it’s a real thing – but there are subtle differences between Facebook and Instagram when it comes to the post-event, organic growth.

 Both platforms offer onsite and push notifications telling users an account’s going live, both show real-time viewers and allows them to engage with the video as its broadcast.
 We’ve all seen lives and know how they look but this is where the main difference comes in for us.
 On Instagram, when you comment, nobody else sees outside of the video.
 Whereas, on Facebook, when you engage there’s a chance your like-minded friends and family will see it too.

 This is key to organic growth, especially once the broadcast’s complete – which brings me onto the next difference.
-While on Facebook you can save your videos, on Instagram they only save if you have IGTV, where you can access archive content in Insta’s iconic but formulaic UX (or UI).
+While on Facebook you can save your videos, on Instagram they only save if you have IGTV, where you can access archive content in Instagram’s iconic but formulaic UX (or UI).